danielbodnar/awesome-stars/README.md

 - [Scanate/EthList](https://github.com/Scanate/EthList) - The Comprehensive Ethereum Reading List
 - [adamlawrencium/Ostia](https://github.com/adamlawrencium/Ostia) - Ostia is a cryptocurrency trading platform that allows you to run algorithmic trading strategies across all major exchanges.
 - [Consensys/quorum](https://github.com/Consensys/quorum) - A permissioned implementation of Ethereum supporting data privacy

+## ethical-hacking

+- [farhanashrafdev/90DaysOfCyberSecurity](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) - This repository contains a 90-day cybersecurity study plan, along with resources and materials for learning various cybersecurity concepts and technologies.
+The plan is organized into daily tasks, cov
+- [hhhrrrttt222111/Ethical-Hacking-Tools](https://github.com/hhhrrrttt222111/Ethical-Hacking-Tools) - Complete Listing and Usage of Tools used for Ethical Hacking
+- [abdulkadir-gungor/HtmlSmuggling](https://github.com/abdulkadir-gungor/HtmlSmuggling) - HTML smuggling is a malicious technique used by hackers to hide malware payloads in an encoded script in a specially crafted HTML attachment or web page.
+The malicious script decodes and deploys the p
+- [The-Art-of-Hacking/h4cker](https://github.com/The-Art-of-Hacking/h4cker) - This repository is primarily maintained by Omar Santos (@santosomar) and includes thousands of resources related to ethical hacking, bug bounties, digital forensics and incident response (DFIR), artif
+- [chrispetrou/HRShell](https://github.com/chrispetrou/HRShell) - HRShell is an HTTPS/HTTP reverse shell built with flask.
+It is an advanced C2 server with many features & capabilities.
+- [emilyanncr/Windows-Post-Exploitation](https://github.com/emilyanncr/Windows-Post-Exploitation) - Windows post-exploitation tools, resources, techniques and commands to use during post-exploitation phase of penetration test.
+Contributions are appreciated.
+Enjoy!

 ## excel